This essay was developed due to requests by clients.

 (Interestingly such people are often said to be ‘shameless’, however this understanding contends that it is not the ‘shameless’ that should concern us most, but a certain group of the most dissociated and ‘shameful’.)

-As it is also the case that in those whom we would attempt to shame (or pressure to shame themselves) for simply being their authentic self, or declining to be rescued, or rejecting the role of the rescuer (i.e those who refuse to peddle in shame) shame energy has the potential to become empowering, just as is the case with post- traumatic growth.
+It is also the case that in those we attempt to shame (or pressure to shame themselves) for simply being their authentic self, or declining to be rescued, or rejecting the role of the rescuer (i.e those who refuse to peddle in shame) shame energy has the potential to become empowering, just as is the case with post- traumatic growth.

 For there is only one reason to shame, and that is if another’s behaviour is consciously calculated to cause malicious harm.
 Likewise there is only one reason for self-shaming: that is if one gains an awareness of behaviour that is harmful to the self or other, there is the context and capacity to change, and one does not.